22soulfan/WhirlyOS/README.md

 For Linux, you can follow the same instructions which are in steps 3-13.

-> **Note:** You can build Astrashell, but instead of a Debian disk image, use only an ElementaryOS disk image as it works better with Pantheon.
+> **Note:** You can build AstraShell, but instead of a Debian disk image, use only an ElementaryOS disk image as it works better with Pantheon.
 Just follow steps 3-13 with an ElementaryOS ISO.

+---

+## Origin of WhirlyOS

+The project first started in around 2025 as PixOS.
+It was supposed to be based on openSUSE Tumbleweed, and also provide a Pixar-inspired and educational Linux distro.
+It is inspired by Pixar movies, and also has AI bots like Pixi, Luxi, Pando, or Eva.
+However, due to worries of copyright issues, the project was renamed to **WhirlyOS**.

+**WhirlyOS** moved to Debian after problems with the building process, and also broken builds; it was using Open Build Service to build the ISO.
+The project was collaborated along with some AI chatbots, often Google Gemini, to create build scripts.
+Some fixes are been ongoing due to some missing software or other bugs like the wallpaper itself.
+Right now, **WhirlyOS** is now being built with Cubic (Custom Ubuntu ISO Creator) to provide an easy way to build the distro.

+AI interegation in **WhirlyOS** is cancelled, because of the risk of some mistakes, as predicted.
+We now don't need to use AI on this operating system, because it is experimental.

 ---

 ## License